uribench/askuri/variable_frequency_drive/YL620_VFD/README.md

 1. When this value is set for restoring the factory defaults, the Inverter will not allow any other parameters setting.
 2. For this 'Restore Factory Default' action to take effect, the Inverter has to be restarted (i.e., see Option 1 above).
 3. Not all the parameters will be restored to factory settings.
 The manual refer to that as "electrical parameter not included...". **TBD:** The list of the protected custom parameters needs to be verified.

+## Controlling a Single Phase Motor

+The YL620 VFD (200VAC, 50Hz) is intended for use with a single phase input (Main Power) and three phase motor.
+The manual does not mention anything about supporting a single-phase motor.

+However, it can be connected to a capacitor-run single-phase induction motor with appropriate ratings.

+Let's start by a brief introduction to capacitor-run single-phase induction motors.

+A capacitor-run single-phase induction motor has one capacitor, two windings (i.e., `starting` and `main` windings) mounted on the stator, and a cage winding placed on the rotor.

+It may also have a centrifugal switch that disconnects the capacitor after the motor starts.

+Following is a typical connection diagram of a capacitor-run single-phase induction motor:

+![capacitor-run single-phase induction motor][7]

+Now that we understand how typical capacitor-run single-phase induction motors are connected, we will make the connection changes required to control it using a VFD with 3-Phase output.

+The following steps are needed in order to connect this type of motor to this VFD:

+- Remove the inner capacitor of the motor.
+- Connect the two windings of the motor (`starting` and `main` windings) to the U, V, and W outputs of the VFD as follows:

+![capacitor-run single-phase induction motor][8]

 ## Jog Mode